GafferHQ/gaffer/doc/source/GettingStarted/SettingUpGafferCommand/index.md

 ## Setting up the "gaffer" command in Linux ##

 The particular terminal on your system depends on your Linux distribution and how it was configured.
-Most distributions of Linux use _bash_, but there are other common terminals available, like _tcsh_.
-Because we cannot accommodate every available terminal, we will only provide instructions for adding to the `PATH` variable in _bash_ and _tcsh_.
+Most distributions of Linux use bash, but there are other common terminals available, like tcsh.
+Because we cannot accommodate every available terminal, we will only provide instructions for adding to the `PATH` variable in bash and tcsh.

 > Tip :
 > If you are not sure which terminal you have, you can find its name by opening a terminal and inputting `echo $0`, which will return `/bin/bash`, `tcsh`, or some equivalent.
-If you are not using _bash_ or _tcsh_, the same principles of environment variables will apply, and your terminal's documentation should provide a comparable way of modifying the `PATH` variable.
+If you are not using bash or tcsh, the same principles of environment variables will apply, and your terminal's documentation should provide a comparable way of modifying the `PATH` variable.

 To set up the `gaffer` command in Linux:

 1. Open your terminal's config file in a text editor.

-    - _bash_ config: `~/.bash_profile`
+    - bash config: `~/.bash_profile`
-    - _tcsh_ config: `~/.tcsh_profile`
+    - tcsh config: `~/.tcsh_profile`

 2. Add the following line to the end of the file:

-    - _bash:_ `export PATH=$PATH\:/opt/gaffer-!GAFFER_VERSION!-linux/bin`
+    - bash: `export PATH=$PATH\:/opt/gaffer-!GAFFER_VERSION!-linux/bin`
-    - _tcsh:_ `setenv PATH $PATH\:/opt/gaffer-!GAFFER_VERSION!-linux/bin`
+    - tcsh: `setenv PATH $PATH\:/opt/gaffer-!GAFFER_VERSION!-linux/bin`

 3. Save the file.